To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Frontline Plus, a Merial product, claims to kill 98-100% of fleas within 24 hours of topical application, though it doesn’t give a time frame for ticks.
-It not only treats adult fleas, but fleas in all stages, including eggs, larvae, flea allergy dermatitis, thereby breaking the flea cycle.
-It contains two tough killing ingredients:
+FRONTLINE® Plus, a Merial product, claims to kill 98-100% of fleas within 24 hours of topical application (though it doesn’t give a time frame for ticks).
+It treats adult fleas and fleas in all stages, including eggs, larvae, and flea allergy dermatitis, thereby breaking the flea cycle.
+It contains two tough-killing ingredients:

-- Fipronil kills adult fleas and ticks by collecting in the oils of the hair follicle and releasing onto the skin and coat
+- Fipronil kills adult fleas and ticks by collecting in the oils of the hair follicle and releasing them onto the skin and coat.

 - (S)-methoprene kills flea eggs and larvae.

-The formula also guards against sarcoptic mange and lice, is waterproof and protects your pup for up to 30 days, and never expires so long as you store it according to package instructions.
-Frontline Plus is safe for puppies over eight weeks.
+The formula also guards against sarcoptic mange and lice, is waterproof, and protects your pup for up to 30 days.
+Plus, FRONTLINE® never expires unless you store it according to package instructions.
+FRONTLINE® Plus is safe for puppies over eight weeks.

-Advantage II, a topical Bayer product, claims to kill fleas within 12 hours.
-It treats fleas in all stages (adults, eggs and larvae), as well as flea allergy dermatitis and lice.
-It does not kill ticks, while Frontline Plus does.
+Advantage II, a topical product by Bayer, claims to kill fleas within 12 hours.
+It treats fleas in all stages (adults, eggs, and larvae), as well as flea allergy dermatitis and lice.
+Unlike FRONTLINE®, it does not kill ticks.
 The two main ingredients are:

-- Pyriproxyfen is an insect growth regulator (IGR) that kills fleas in the immature stages of their life cycle by mimicking the juvenile growth hormone of fleas.
+- Pyriproxyfen is an insect growth regulator (IGR) that kills fleas in the immature stages of their life cycle by mimicking fleas’ juvenile growth hormone.

 Both ingredients work together to break the flea cycle.
 Advantage II is also waterproof and lasts up to 30 days.
 The product never expires so long as you store it to package specifications and is safe for puppies seven weeks and older.

-Both products are available in topical form and should be applied using the following steps:
+Both FRONTLINE® Plus and Advantage II are available in topical form and should be applied using the following steps:

-- Remove pet’s collar to aid in application.
+- Remove the pet’s collar to aid in application.

 - Part hair until the skin is showing on the nape of your dog’s neck, between the shoulder blades.

-- Frontline Plus users will apply product on the neck, as will Advantage II users, unless your dog is large or extra large, in which case you will repeat the part fur-and-apply method four times along your dogs back, finishing at the top of the tail.
+- Apply product on the neck (unless your dog is large or extra-large, in which case you will repeat the part fur-and-apply method four times along your dog’s back, finishing at the top of the tail).

 - Though both products are waterproof, do not wash your dog for 24 hours after application to ensure full coverage has been reached.

-- Wash your hands thoroughly after applying and discarding of the product.
+- Wash your hands thoroughly after applying and discarding the product.